 Here is a long list of essential life skills that parents should help their children acquire.

 1. Cultivating independence

 Making appropriate decisions is an essential life skill that every child should learn and practice from a tender age.
 For example, allow your child to choose between different types of clothes, toys, food, and games.
-This will help your child learn the consequences of each decision they make.
+Encouraging your child to understand the outcomes of their choices can improve their self-management abilities.
 Guide your child through this process to help them weigh the pros and cons before making any decision.
 Also, allow them to make mistakes when making decisions and learn through practice.

 Self-defense skills will help the child gain self-confidence and inner strength and serve them well in their lives.
 Self-defense is not just about protecting oneself from physical force.
 Instead, it includes being proactive to prevent problems and using assertiveness to respond to bullying.
 It also teaches children how to identify dangerous situations, assess them, and then handle them.

 When your child explains some difficult situation that they or their friends encountered, encourage the child to look at the scenario from another person’s perspective.
 Teach your child the emotional reactions people give out in various situations.
 This can improve their problem-solving skills and ability to understand people around them.